 fbpx

-Hawaii Travel Assignment: What do I do for Transportation?
+What do I do for Transportation in Hawaii?

 A travel therapy or nursing assignment in Hawaii can be a dream come true for any traveling healthcare professional.
-But once the initial excitement of getting the job is over, reality sets in.
-How do you get there?
-What do you pack?
-Where do you live?
-What do you do for transportation?
+But, it does come with a lot of moving and logistical challenges.
+Specifically – what do you do for transportation in Hawaii?

 Ship Your Car From the Mainland

-Buy an Island Car/Moped and Sell When you Leave
+Buy a Car/Moped and Sell When you Leave

 “Island Cars” refer to the beat up, older cars that run for hundreds of thousands of miles on the islands.
 They get passed around from owner to owner as people come and go off of the islands.
-You can buy an island car for as little as $2,000 (I have seen less but I would anticipate at least that much) or a moped for as little as a couple of hundred dollars.
+You can buy an island car for as little as $3,000 or a moped for as little as a couple of hundred dollars.

 The issue with island cars is that they are what they are.
 They are older cars with a lot of miles.
 You could have to deal with any number of maintenance issues while you are driving them.